Travaz/travaz.devo/education/diploma.md

+---
-### 🎓 High School Experience: Business Information Systems Specialist
+title: High School Diploma in Business Information Systems Specialist
+date: 2013-09-01
+---

 My high school diploma, taken in the beautiful city of [Ragusa](https://www.italia.it/en/sicily/ragusa) (Sicily), specialized in Business Information Systems, where I gained in-depth technical and IT knowledge.
 This included a blend of IT and economic studies such as business economics, political economy, and more.